 Best Kettle For Hard Water: Summing Up

 Every product on our list has earned the right to be called the best kettle for hard water.
 The right one for you will depend on your budget and other preferences.
-Our top pick is the Russell Hobbs Purity Brita because of its sensible price, efficiency, look, and limescale filtration features.
+The Russell Hobbs Purity Brita is our top pick because of its sensible price, efficiency, look, and limescale filtration features.

 Regardless of which kettle you choose, do not forget to drain it after each use.
 Leaving hard water in your kettle enables limescale to spread and damage the appliance.